 Targeted intramuscular injection of botulinum toxin is the therapy with the best proven efficacy.
-Oral medications and physical therapy may also have a role in the treatment of the disease.
+Oral medications and physical therapy may also have a role in the treatment of the condition.

 Cervical dystonia, also known as acquired torticollis, is a focal abnormality of muscle tone that originates in the brain.
 It is characterized by involuntary contraction of neck muscles, abnormal neck movements, and an awkward posture of the head and neck.
 It is frequently associated with pain in the associated muscle groups.